-The entirety of this film is pretty bleak, though dressed with dark humour throughout.
+The entirety of this film is pretty bleak, though dressed with dark humor throughout.
 The ending is sad for a couple of reasons.
-The first being that almost every character we were following is dead, and killed just at the moment that we, the audience, really wanted to get to know them more.
+The first being that almost every character we were following is dead, and killed just at the moment that we really wanted to get to know them more.
 It subverts our expectations, which is inventive storytelling, but it also leaves us in a somber state.

 The second reason is that we all know this is not how it happened.
 As satisfying as it may be to see revenge enacted upon Hitler and his inner circle by a Jewish woman who used their own self-love and propaganda against them, we know it is not the truth.
 The lack of reality actually points us to reality and encourages us to think about it.

-However, this film also continues its thread of dark humour in the last moments—leaving the audience with a bit of a chuckle and some semblance of hope that the heinous events of World War II and its Holocaust would never be repeated again…
+However, this film also continues its thread of dark humor in the last moments — leaving the audience with a bit of a chuckle and some semblance of hope that the heinous events of WWII and its Holocaust would never be repeated again.

 When Aldo carves an eternal swastika in Hans’ forehead, it actually makes him a prisoner for life.
 Even if he is protected by the United States, he will never be able to run away from what he is and what he’s done.
 Aldo’s “masterpiece” is the beginning of justice.